 - A. The list of land uses and supplemental regulations contained in the Land Use Table are incorporated in this section and are adopted as the basic land use regulations for the City.
-The table, which may be generally referred to as the "Land Use Table," identifies the types of land uses that are permitted within the City. - B. To determine the zoning district(s) in which a particular land use is allowed, find the use in the list of uses along the left-hand side of the Land Use Table and read across the row to find the district column designations. - C. Legend:
+The table, which may be generally referred to as the "Land Use Table," identifies the types of land uses that are permitted within the City. - B. To determine the zoning district(s) in which a particular land use is allowed, find the use in the list of uses along the left-hand side of the Land Use Table and read across the row to find the district column designations. - D. The land uses listed in the Land Use Table are defined in Article 2, Definitions of this ordinance.